 Projecting self-confidence is at the centre of any trust relationship with your patient.
 No matter how experienced you are, if you are confident that you can handle any situation, your patient will have faith in your ability.

 The nature of healthcare and legislation is constantly changing.
 You don’t know everything, and you will make mistakes.
 You have to be able to accept criticism and use it as a tool for self-improvement.

 What courses help develop care worker interpersonal skills?

-At Flexebee, we offer a wide range of courses that help develop your interpersonal skills as a care worker.
+At Flexebee, we offer a wide range of health and social care worker training courses that help you develop the interpersonal skills required for care workers to deliver quality, compassionate care for the elderly or vulnerable.
 These include:

 - Challenging Behaviour Awareness Training

 - Safeguarding Vulnerable Adults (Levels 1-3)